silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration/30_creating_an_index.md

 This will create a new `SolrIndex` called `MyIndex`, and it will store the `Title` field on all `Pages` for searching.

 You can also skip listing all searchable fields, and have the index figure it out automatically via `addAllFulltextFields()`.
 This will add any database fields that are `instanceof DBString` to the index.
+Use this with caution, however, as you may inadvertently return sensitive information - it is often safer to declare your fields explicitly.

 Once you've added this file, make sure you run a [Solr configure](./33_dev_tasks.md) to set up your new index.